tygourm/tybot/docs/README.md

     to say, the current directory).
-    - With `docker run`, `--rm` automatically removes the container and its associated anonymous volumes when it exits, `-p` publishes a container's port(s) to the host and `-it` starts an interactive shell in the container.
+    - With `docker run`, `--rm` automatically removes the container and its associated anonymous volumes when it exits, `-e` sets environment variables, `-p` publishes a container's port(s) to the host and `-it` starts an interactive shell in the container.

 ### Bot